cal-weng/terminus/docs/manual/olares/settings/video.md

 | **H.264 Encoding CRF** | Sets the CRF for H.264 encoding.
 The value ranges from 0-51; <br/>a lower value means higher quality but larger file size.                        |

 ::: tip
 CRF is the default quality setting for H.264 and H.265 encoders.
 A reasonable range is typically between 18 and 28.
-We recommend using the default values for both as a initial reference.
+We recommend using the default values for both as an initial reference.
 :::

 ## Other